Curriculum

 Writing in the Majors

 Writing is an integral part of every scholarly discipline and is a tool for thinking and learning new material.
-Check your department’s course listings for writing-intensive courses in your major.
+Students should check their department’s course listings for writing-intensive courses in their majors.
+Faculty, following the above criteria for developing W/Foundational Ability #1 classes, can find resources in the Teaching Writing Toolkit.